alakob/automl_mini/CONTRIBUTING.md

 ## 🏆 Recognition

-Contributors who follow these guidelines help maintain AutoML Simple as a high-quality, maintainable library that demonstrates production-ready development practices with proper SOLID principles and proven design patterns.
+Contributors who follow these guidelines help maintain AutoML Mini as a high-quality, maintainable library that demonstrates production-ready development practices with proper SOLID principles and proven design patterns.